Undergraduate Department of Aerospace Studies

 Leadership Laboratory

-Leadership Laboratory (LLab) is a mandatory course for members of the AFROTC program.
-LLab is the formalized phase of leadership training conducted by the students.
-Students in the POC plan and conduct all activities associated with LLab, providing these students the opportunity to develop fundamental leadership and management skills.
-For students in the GMC, LLab focuses on the topics of Air Force customs and courtesies, health and physical fitness, and drill and ceremonies.
+Leadership Laboratory (LLAB) is a mandatory course for members of the AFROTC program.
+LLAB is the formalized phase of leadership training conducted by the students.
+Students in the POC plan and conduct all activities associated with LLAB, providing these students the opportunity to develop fundamental leadership and management skills.
+For students in the GMC, LLAB focuses on the topics of Air Force customs and courtesies, health and physical fitness, and drill and ceremonies.
 All uniforms and equipment required for cadet activities are furnished.
 Leadership Laboratory is graded as a pass/fail course.
 Students must attend at least 80% of the class sessions in addition to 80% of the Physical Training sessions to receive a passing grade.

 Physical Training